42BV/api-key-authentication/README.md

  ```

 ### Advanced request matching
 By default, all endpoints will be secured.
-You can either use a String-based ANT Pattern or a `RequestMatcher` to customize which endpoints to protect.
+You can either use a String-based [PathPattern](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/util/pattern/PathPattern.html) or a `RequestMatcher` to customize which endpoints to protect.

  ```java
 @Configuration